 No one wants to see a wedding postponed or canceled, least of all the intended couple.
 Whether it’s a family emergency, natural disaster, a global pandemic, or simply just unforeseen circumstances.
-Wedding celebrations do, on occasion need to be postponed or canceled.
-Is it disappointing, heartbreaking, devastating and surreal?
+Wedding celebrations do, on occasion, need to be postponed or canceled.
+Is it disappointing, heartbreaking, devastating, and surreal?
 Yes, it most certainly is.
 But remember, getting married is so much more than the party.
 It’s about the joining of two people’s lives in holy matrimony.
-That does not require a fancy location or a band, or a party.
-Love is not canceled and love cannot be postponed.
+Getting married doesn’t require a fancy location or a band, or a party.
+Love can’t be canceled, and you can’t postpone love.
 The gathering, the dancing, the celebrating, it can still happen.
-And it should still happen, you deserve it!
+And it should happen, you deserve it!

 To postpone or not to postpone?

 Most wedding venues and vendors have dealt with situations like this before.
 Things like hurricanes, snowstorms, and power outages have prepared them to have contingency plans in place and options for their couples.
 Let them guide you in the event you are considering canceling vs. postponing.
 Keep in mind that it is very likely upon canceling, you will lose deposits.
 While everyone may be sympathetic to your situation, business is business.
 And refunds can be hard to come by.
 However, if you choose to re-schedule, your vendors will be more then likely, happy to work with you.
 Wedding and travel insurances also have limitations.
 They may not guarantee that you can re-coupe all of your funds.
 So when faced with the decision to cancel or postpone, don’t give up on your dream wedding!
 Stay calm, stay positive, and move forward.
 Don’t look back at things beyond your control.
 Your dream wedding is going to happen!!!